Why School Leaders

 The School Leadership Initiative is a school-based and systems approach, designed to transform good Principals into phenomenal Principals.

-- Provide a yearly Summer Residency focused on leadership, beginning Summer 2020, for 30 Title I Elementary School Principals.
+- Provide a yearly Summer Residency focused on leadership, beginning Summer 2020, for up to 30 Title I Elementary School Principals.

 - Select 12 participants to continue in a three-year Founders Fellowship with executive coaching and grant funding.